Customer service

 When should you scale your customer support team?

-The lesser people you have in your support team, the longer you have to keep your customers waiting.
-As a result, your customer base will become increasingly more frustrated with the slow response times, which can consequently hamper your company’s progress.
+The fewer people you have in your support team, the longer you have to keep your customers waiting.
+As a result, your customer base will become increasingly more frustrated with the slow response times, which can hamper your company’s progress.

 It’s the right time to scale your support team and start hiring more support reps when: